Emery Molyneux: Publication

 Several treatises were published to describe the Molyneux globes and provide guides on their use.
 Molyneux himself wrote a treatise, now lost, entitled The Globes Celestial and Terrestrial Set Forth in Plano, which Sanderson published in 1592.
 In the same year, Thomas Hood, a London-based mathematics lecturer who had written a 1590 work on the use of celestial globes, published The Vse of Both the Globes, Celestiall and Terrestriall.
 This was followed in 1594 by two works, one of which was Blundeville's book.
 The other, Tractatus de Globis et Eorum Usu (Treatise on Globes and their Use), was published by the mathematician Robert Hues.
 This work went into at least 13 printings and was translated from Latin into Dutch, English and French.
 In 1599, Edward Wright published Certaine Errors in Navigation, which included commentary on the use of the terrestrial and celestial globes developed by Molyneux.

 According to Markham, "the appearance of the globes naturally created a great sensation, and much interest was taken in appliances which were equally useful to the student and to the practical navigator."
 The largest and most prestigious globes were priced at up to £20 each: these were purchased by royalty, noblemen and academic institutions.
 Among the purchasers were Thomas Bodley and the Warden of All Souls College, for their libraries in Oxford.
 William Sanderson presented the Universities of Oxford and Cambridge with a pair each.
 The public preacher Thomas Laughton made an inaugural gift of a Molyneux globe to the Shrewsbury School library.
 Smaller globes were also made, though no examples have survived.
 Sanderson is known to have presented one of these to Robert Cecil in 1595, together with Hues' "Latin booke that teacheth the use of my great globes".
 Intended as practical navigation aids, they cost as little as £2.

 The globes provided navigators and students with methods for finding the place of the sun, latitude, course, distance, amplitudes, azimuths, time and declination.
 They proved such a boon to navigation that they came into widespread use on ships.
-In the dedication of his 1595 book The Seamans Secrets to the Lord High Admiral, Charles Howard, the 1st Earl of Nottingham, navigator John Davis spoke of "the mechanical practices drawn from the Arts of Mathematick, [in which] our Country doth yield men of principal excellency", and he noted "Mr Emery Mullenenx for the exquisite making of Globes bodies".
+In the dedication of his 1595 book The Seamans Secrets to the Lord High Admiral, Charles Howard, 1st Earl of Nottingham, navigator John Davis spoke of "the mechanical practices drawn from the Arts of Mathematick, [in which] our Country doth yield men of principal excellency", and he noted "Mr Emery Mullenenx for the exquisite making of Globes bodies".